Corporate Governance

 ・Compensation for directors consists of fixed compensation (basic compensation) and bonuses (compensation linked to business performance) .
 A bonus is further divided into a portion linked to a single fiscal year indicator and a portion linked to medium-term indicators.

-・However, in order to ensure a higher level of independence, only the fixed compensation is paid to outside directors.
+・However, because outside directors are independent of the execution of business operations, only the fixed compensation is paid to outside directors.

 ●Method of Determining Individual Compensation

-・We have established the Executive Compensation Committee comprising three members, namely Toyota Industries’ president and two independent outside directors.
+・We have established the Executive Appointment and Compensation Committee comprising three members, namely Toyota Industries’ president and two independent outside directors.

-・The Executive Compensation Committee deliberates on a policy for determining individual compensation for directors, proposed compensation for each director and important matters related to compensation.
+・The Executive Appointment and Compensation Committee deliberates on a policy for determining individual compensation for directors, proposed compensation for each director and important matters related to compensation.

-・The Board of Directors votes on the policy based on the results of deliberations made at the Executive Compensation Committee.
+・The Board of Directors votes on the policy based on the results of deliberations made at the Executive Appointment and Compensation Committee.

 ・From the standpoint of determining directors’ individual compensation amounts flexibly and swiftly, the Board of Directors delegates the related decision-making authority to the president (or to the chairman).

-・The president (or the chairman) determines the directors’ individual compensation amounts based on the policy and the results of deliberations made at the Executive Compensation Committee.
+・The president (or the chairman) determines the directors’ individual compensation amounts based on the policy and the results of deliberations made at the Executive Appointment and Compensation Committee.

 ●Policy for Determining Fixed Compensation, Bonuses and Their Ratio